Too Much Compost Can Poison Your Garden?

 The Problem with High Phosphorus Levels

 High phosphorus levels are also toxic to mycorrhizal fungi which are very important to landscape plants.
 They provide phosphorus and water, as well as other nutrients to the plant.
 Without mycorrhizal fungi, plants need to expend more energy making larger root systems.
-Less energy is then available for growing, flowering and fruiting.
+Less energy is then available for growing, flowering, and fruiting.

-Soil Science for Gardeners book by Robert Pavlis
+Plant Science for Gardeners by Robert Pavlis

 If you like this post, please share .......